minggas/elm-hn/README.md

 ## Putting it All Together

-Next is a walk-through of using TEM to create a very simple Hacker News reader.
+Next is a walk-through of using TEA to create a very simple Hacker News reader.
 It won't have all the features of the reader in this repo, but it will get you started and you should be able to use the source code in this repository to take your version to the next level.

 Coming soon...